hat-open/hat-core/docs/components/event/backends/lmdb.rst

       time series storage partition is used as source of event instances returned by query

-    * if no time series storage could by found, empty list is returned as query result
+    * if no time series storage could be found, empty list is returned as query result